RalphWreckeri2/StudentSuccessHub/README.md

 PS: The GUI of this web application might not work when it is not directly accessed using the login.
 Why?
 We are using a modal layout.<br>

-Here is the complete file in this linke <a href="https://drive.google.com/drive/folders/1N-SrKVijW0ptgJZONEQR8R2qflAK3QX-?usp=sharing">Student Success Hub</a>
+Here is the complete file in this link <a href="https://drive.google.com/drive/folders/1N-SrKVijW0ptgJZONEQR8R2qflAK3QX-?usp=sharing">Student Success Hub</a>